Schedule Examples

 4. Click Save.

-The "follow-the-sun" schedule is commonly used for international teams in different time zones and ensures 24/7 coverage.
+A follow-the-sun schedule is common for international teams across different time zones and ensures 24/7 coverage.
 This schedule has three sets of users on call at different times of the day and week.
-In this example we have a US team and an India team.
+This example uses a US team and an India team.

-In this schedule, we'll have three rotating shifts (or layers).
-The first layer, for users in the US, will consist of User 1 and User 2.
-They will be on call weekdays from 08:00 to 20:00 US Pacific Time (PT) and they will rotate on a weekly basis.
+This schedule has three rotating shifts, or layers.
+The first layer — for users in the US — consists of User 1 and User 2.
+They are on call weekdays from 8:00 AM to 8:00 PM US Pacific Time (PT) and rotate on a weekly basis.

-The India layer will be User 3 and User 4.
-They will be on call weekdays starting at 20:00 PT until 08:00 PT the following day.
+The India layer consists of User 3 and User 4.
+They are on call weekdays starting at 8:00 PM PT until 8:00 AM PT the following day.

-1. Go to People Schedules, then click New Schedule.
+1. In the PagerDuty web app, navigate to People Schedules and click New Schedule.

 2. Enter a Schedule name and optionally adjust the time zone.
-All times that you select will be local to this time zone.
+All times you select are local to this time zone.

 Team 1 (US)